4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_62_Figure_26.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is about the performance and carbon emissions of a specific AI model, GShard, and its data, including model sizes, datasets, and performance, and its impact on the environment.

+**Figure Data (Q&A):**

+Q: What is the size of the GShard model?
+A: 1.5-2.5
+Q: What is the size of the GShard model’s data?
+A: 1.5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.
+5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.
+5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.
+5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.
+5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.
+5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.
+5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.
+5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.
+5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.
+5
+Q: What is the size of the GShad’s data?
+A: 1.
+5-2.
+5
+Q: What is the size of the GShad’s data?

+[描述已截斷以避免過長]

+Note: The data is not provided in a table format, so I couldn't create a table.
+The data is provided in a list of product information, with the product name, price, and rating.

+### Coffee

+*   **Stumptown Coffee

+The image shows a mobile device screen displaying an Amazon search result for "coffee" on the app's home screen.
+The top navigation bar shows the "Search" and "Search
+" buttons, followed by the "Search" and "Search
+" buttons, followed by the "Search
+" button.
+The search bar is empty, and the "Search
+" button is not selected.
+The "Search
+" button is not selected.
+The "Search
+" button is not

 #### **Badging in Search**

 The new sustainability features badge makes it easier for customers to discover products from search.

 ![](_page_62_Picture_29.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is about the features and performance of the LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa
+Q: How many
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+### Search Results

+*   **Stumptown Coffee Roasters**
+    *   **Stumptown Coffee Roasters, Organic Coffee, 12 Ounce**
+        *   **$11.69**
+        *   **$10.19** with **Subscribe & Save**
+        *   **$11.69** with **Free Shipping  +  Free  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …  …

+The image shows a mobile app screen displaying a product page for a coffee product.
+The top of the screen shows the app's navigation bar with a search bar, a camera icon, and a notification icon.
+The main content area shows a product page with a product image, product description, and product details.

+**Product Information:**

+* **Product Name:** Stumptown Coffee Roasters, Organic Coffee Holler Mountain, 12 Ounce
+* **Price:** $11.69
+* **Rating:** 4.5/5 stars
+* **Description:** "A rich, full-bodied coffee with a smooth, coffee-hon-...
+* **Product Details:**
+	+ **Caffeine:** 12 Ounces
+	+ **Ingredients:** 100% Arab
+	+ **Brewing:** 100% Coffee
+	**Product Description:** "A rich, full-b...
+* **Product Image:** A photo of the product
+* **Product Reviews:** 4.5/5 stars
+* **Product Description:** "A rich, ...
+* **Product Details:**
+	+ **Caffeine:** 12 O...
+	+ **Ingredients:** 100% ...
+* **Product Image:** A photo of the product
+* **Product Reviews:** 4.5/5 ...
+* **Product Description:** "A ...
+* **Product Details:**
+* **Product Image:** A ...
+* **Product ...

 #### **Sustainability Feature Details**